cablehead/levee/docs/content/core/io.md

 	convenience to read and return a lua string up to `size` bytes. `size` defaults to 4096. returns `nil` or a string.

+* stream():
+	returns a Stream Object for this file descriptor.
+Note, mixing direct reads with stream usage will result in sadness.

 ### Writable IO

 * write(buf, size):